PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   bridge path.
 The new invocation forwards `optimize_layout_transpose_chains` to the layout mode while always running bridge cleanup.
 Architecture checks fix the runtime flag and raw shape-extract/split-Conv boundaries.
+- The very-late Gather-axis, constant-fold/Cast, and normalization-Pad sequence uses one wrapper-owned scope.
+The constant-fold/Cast helper accepts an optional external scope; only this later invocation supplies one.
+The normalization include flags remain false/true.
+Architecture checks fix the external scope, runner order, flags, and raw repair/Reshape boundaries.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.